charlyneburki/The-ALDI/introduction.md

 ```
 **and** additionally a **Foods** category and an **Alcohol** category.

 Given the availability of precise food data introduced in the [Tesco Grocery 1.0 ](https://www.nature.com/articles/s41597-020-0397-7) paper at this geographical level, we aimed to explore whether we could extrapolate this data not only to health but to other life indicators.
-Ultimately, we wanted to see if we could only employ this category to predict happiness/life satisfaction in the Greater London Area -- and see if we could replicate this super acurate map of London Boroughs, found from [this website](https://www.timeout.com/london/blog/this-map-shows-londons-happiest-and-saddest-boroughs-100516):
+Ultimately, we wanted to see if we could only employ this category to predict happiness/life satisfaction in the Greater London Area -- and see if our index performed closely to this super acurate map of London Borough happiness, found from [this website](https://www.timeout.com/london/blog/this-map-shows-londons-happiest-and-saddest-boroughs-100516):

 ![alt_text](./assets/img/super_accurate_validation_data.jpg){: .mx-auto.d-block :}